imed-ghomari/roadmap-to-janna/my-website/docs/sidebar1/Processes/Keep a smiling face but don't laugh loudly.md

 start: ''
 context: ''
 dependency: ''
-delay: false
+status: ''
-status: working
+detail: null
-private: false
+sidebar_label: Keep a smiling face but don't laugh loudly
 ---

-* Link to [Zakat and charity and selflessness](docs/sidebar1/Initiatives/worship/Zakat%20and%20charity%20and%20selflessness.md): even a smile can be considered a charity
+* Link to [Zakat and charity and selflessness](docs/sidebar1/Objective/worship/Zakat%20and%20charity%20and%20selflessness.md): even a smile can be considered a charity
-* Link to [Following the sunnah](docs/sidebar1/Initiatives/worship/Following%20the%20sunnah.md): he used to smile without laughing loudly
+* Link to [Following the sunnah](docs/sidebar1/Objective/worship/Following%20the%20sunnah.md): he used to smile without laughing loudly

 > Prolonged amusement can numb your soul, which can lead to foolishness and headlessness